frctl/fractal-docs/docs/guide/web/development-server.md

 ### Enabling globally

-You can ~@TODOLINK @project-settings', 'configure') }} your Fractal instance to use BrowserSync integration whenever the server is started as follows:
+You can [configure](../project-settings.html) your Fractal instance to use BrowserSync integration whenever the server is started as follows:

 ```js
 fractal.web.set('server.sync', true);